-Salt glazing has the attractive feature of being accomplished entirely in the firing process.
+One of the attractive features of salt glazing is the fact that it is accomplished entirely in the firing process.
 The ware is put in the kiln raw and taken out glazed.
 Bisque firing and glaze application are eliminated.
-Salt glazing was widely used in the nineteenth century for the production of utilitarian wares such as crocks, jugs, and churns, which were usually made in small potteries whose main equipment consisted of a mule-driven pug mill, a kick wheel, and a salt kiln.
-The process of salt glazing was discovered by German potters in the fifteenth century, and from that time on, German potteries have continued to make salt glazed ware of high technical quality.
-The German drinking stein is a familiar example of salt glazed ware.
+Salt glazing was widely used in the nineteenth century for the production of utilitarian wares such as crocks, jugs, and churns, which were usually made in small potteries whose main equipment consisted of a muledriven pug mill, a kick wheel, and a salt kiln.
+The process of salt glazing was discovered by German potters in the fifteenth century, and, from that time on, German potteries have continued to make salt-glazed ware of high technical quality.
+The German drinking stein is a familiar example of salt-glazed ware.

 In salt glazing, the ware is placed raw in the kiln, and the temperature is advanced until the maturing temperature of the clay is reached.
 For successful salt glazing, the body of the ware must be mature.
 When a clay body reaches maturity, some of the silica in the body is in the vitreous state and is therefore much more reactive.
-When the maturing temperature of the body is reached, salt is thrown into the fire-boxes of the kiln.
-The salt rapidly dissociates into a vapor. and the sodium in the salt combines with the silica of the ware to form a thin glaze.
-Water enters importantly into this reaction, as is illustrated by the equation below, which is a hypothesis for the chemical reaction involved in the saltglazing process:
+When the maturing temperature of the body is reached, salt is thrown into the fireboxes of the kiln.
+The salt rapidly dissociates into a vapor, and the sodium in the salt combines with the silica of the ware to form a thin glaze.

+Water enters importantly into this reaction, as is illustrated by the equation below, which is a hypothesis for the chemical reaction involved in the salt-glazing process: